-Alternatively, for a more direct approach, the 'Nav' (Navigation) menu lists all modules in the current lesson.
+Alternatively, for a more direct approach, the 'Nav' (Navigation) menu item lists all modules in the current lesson.
 All modules you have previously completed will be available for selection, whereas any modules you have not completed will be greyed out.
-By using the Nav feature, you can go directly to a particular part of the lesson (a.k.a. lesson module) you wish to focus on.
+By using the Nav feature, you can go directly to a particular part of the lesson (a.k.a. lesson module) that you wish to focus on.

 But what about the intro dialogue at the start of each lesson module?
 How do I skip those?

 Easy.
 If Musiah starts going into an explanation you have heard before and want to skip, just press the spacebar on your computer keyboard.
 This way, you can retry any lesson module instantly without having to sit through Musiah’s intro phrases again.